gpcnetwork/gpc_va-linkage/README.md

 ****************************************************************************

 ## Scope of Work Overview
-- **milestone 1**: Administrative preparation: Datavant order form, IRB or non-human-determination, GPC DROC request
+- **milestone 1**: Administrative preparation: GPC EICA execution, Datavant order form, IRB or non-human-determination, GPC DROC request
 - **milestone 2**: Hash Token Generation and Submission: Performing sites will submit GPC-specific hash token table to the GPC CC cloud environment securely
 - **milestone 3**: Linkage mapping generation: Coordinating site will aggregate hash token tables, perform deduplication and coordinate with leading site and VA to generate linkage mapping
 - **milestone 4**: Analysis and Result Dissemination: Authorized analysts at leading site will perform overlapping analysis to assess the validity and utility of the linked dataset, and will dissemintate results back to participating sites.